GreigHuth/greighuth.github.io/blog/_posts/2023-04-24-ONM58 Archive_DQIX Interview.md

 he says.

-<div class="quote-b"><i> But when i put together a score I'm thinking orchestrally, I'm thinking full symphony orchestra.
+<div class="quote-b"><i> But when I put together a score I'm thinking orchestrally, I'm thinking full symphony orchestra.
 I'll pull out of the DS whatever is possible to evoke that in the person playing the game.
 You'll be hearing MIDI noise, butmy aim is to give you the feeling you're listening to a full orchestra.</i></div>

 Showing how in tune (sorry) he is with *IX's* epic scope.
 Sugiyama adds that